SEN and Disabilities Local offer

 • At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.

-• Children may have an IEP / personal targets which will be reviewed, and a future plan made.
+• Children may have an Support Plan / personal targets which will be reviewed, and a future plan made.

 The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.

-• The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.
+• The progress of children with an EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.

 What support do we have for you as a parent of a child with a SEND?